RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/iPaaS_hack_a_thon/projects/parking/README.md

 It is assumed that:
 - OpenShift platform is already running, if not you can find details how to [Install OpenShift at your site](https://docs.openshift.com/container-platform/3.3/install_config/index.html).
-- Your system is configured for Fabric8 Maven Workflow, if not you can find a [Get Started Guide](https://access.redhat.com/documentation/en/red-hat-jboss-middleware-for-openshift/3/single/red-hat-jboss-fuse-integration-services-20-for-openshift/)
+- Your system is configured for Eclipse JKube Workflow, if not you can find a [Get Started Guide](https://access.redhat.com/documentation/en/red-hat-jboss-middleware-for-openshift/3/single/red-hat-jboss-fuse-integration-services-20-for-openshift/)

 The example can be built and run on OpenShift using a single goal:

-    mvn fabric8:deploy
+    mvn oc:deploy

 When the example runs in OpenShift, you can use the OpenShift client tool to inspect the status